Deanfost/phillips-ar/README.md

 - [Google AR Core](https://developers.google.com/ar/)
 - [JSONObject](https://github.com/mtschoen/JSONObject)

+### Project Information
+This project is running Unity version 2019.1.9f1, and the Google ARCore Unity plugin version is v1.10.0.

 ### Device Requirements
-Currently the project is compiling for Android devices.
+Currently the project is only compatible with Android devices.
 Android devices are required to [support AR Core](https://developers.google.com/ar/discover/supported-devices) with a minimum API level of 24.